-For the PCAP 2013 Science Assessment,12 the four performance levels were illustrated by test items and examples of student work showing the levels assigned to them and explanations for the scores.
-A comprehensive set of sample items is available in Assessment Matters!, a series of articles available on the CMEC Web site.
+For the PCAP 2013 science assessment (O'Grady & Houme, 2014), the four performance levels were illustrated by test items and examples of student work showing the levels assigned to them and explanations for the scores.
+A comprehensive set of sample items is available in issue 8 of Assessment Matters!
+PCAP 2013: Science resources for teachers.